 Birds, Squirrels, Rabbits, & Chipmunks:

 - The pests generally do not cause harm to your thyme.
-However, what they’ll do is eat the soft leaves of thyme when you don’t protect the leaves with the net or rodent spray.
+However, they’ll eat the soft leaves of thyme when you don’t protect them with the net or rodent spray.

-- Thyme is among the few plants which insects eliminate.
+- Thyme is among the few plants that insects eliminate.
 Insects quickly eliminate your thyme’s leaf before they flower and cause the plant to die when it is not adequately taken care of.

 Popular Varieties: Common, Lemon, Woolly

 Loves the heat